 In the environmental documentary Before the Flood (2016), actor Leonardo DiCaprio discusses the lasting impact that Bosch's painting had on him as a child, when it was hung as a poster in his childhood bedroom.
-"If you look at these panels long enough, they start to tell a story," he says pointedly.
+"If you look at these panels long enough, they start to tell a story," he states pointedly.
 What is the true meaning of The Garden of Earthly Delights by Hieronymus Bosch?
-Why do we keep returning to this curious painting, even centuries later?
+Why are we still fascinated by this curious painting, even centuries after it was painted?

-Very little is known about the artist Hieronymus Bosch.
+Very little is known about the life of the artist Hieronymus Bosch.
 Painted sometime in the middle of his life, The Garden of Earthly Delights is arguably his most famous and most ambitious work of art.
 The painting is a triptych, a form of art that was popular during the early Christian period, when Bosch lived and worked.
-Derived from the Greek triptychos, meaning "having three folds," a triptych is a large painting divided into three sections or scenes and is meant to be read chronologically, left to right like text in a book.
+Derived from the Greek triptychos, meaning "having three folds," a triptych is a large painting divided into three sections or scenes and is meant to be read linearly, from left to right like a line of text in a book.
 Bosch painted 16 triptychs throughout his career, including the similarly themed The Last Judgment and The Haywain Triptych.
 Like most art from the Middle Ages, Bosch's triptychs all center around — though at times quite loosely — religious themes and Biblical imagery.

-Working from left to right, Bosch begins his story simply in the first panel of The Garden of Earthly Delights.
+Working from left to right, Bosch begins his tale simply in the first panel of The Garden of Earthly Delights.
 A well-known story, Adam and Eve relax peacefully in the Garden of Eden bestowed to them by God in Genesis 2.
 The couple looks innocent and content in the lush green Paradise, the perfect pastoral setting providing them with everything they need.
 Is this Heaven?
 Not quite.
-At their feet, carnivorous creatures engage in a harmonious but earthly circle of life, with the bigger ones feasting on the smaller rodents scurrying about.
-Adam does not notice, totally transfixed and in awe of the presence of God, but Eve noticeably gazes down at the animals below.
+At their feet, carnivorous creatures engage in a mostly harmonious but earthly circle of life, with the bigger ones feasting on the smaller rodents scurrying about.
+Adam doesn't pay attention to them, totally transfixed and in awe of the presence of the deity, but Eve noticeably gazes down, distracted by the animals below.
 Is there already trouble in Paradise?
 Maybe it looks a little boring.

 No party is complete without refreshments.
 Everywhere, the crowd carelessly feasts on the garden's abundant fruit.
 Is this the forbidden fruit?
 In the Biblical creation story, eating of the forbidden fruit from the Tree of the Knowledge of Good and Evil ultimately led to the Fall of Man as described in Genesis.
-While Bosch likely intended to make that Biblical allusion, for Leonardo DiCaprio this fruit is literally just fruit with no religious hidden meaning.
-To him, it symbolizes "the fruits of what this environment's given us," he explains in Rolling Stone (2016).
-For him, the painting has modern significance beyond what the artist may have originally intended.
-Looking at the painting as a snapshot of our world today, for DiCaprio the worst offense in The Garden of Earthly Delights is unsustainability and taking our environment for granted through wastefulness and overconsumption.
+While Bosch likely intended to make that Biblical allusion, for Leonardo DiCaprio this fruit is literally just fruit with no religious hidden meaning or subtext.
+To him, it simply symbolizes "the fruits of what this environment's given us," as he explained to Rolling Stone.
+For him, the painting has a modern application and meaning beyond what the artist may have originally intended.
+Looking at the painting as symbolic of our world today, for DiCaprio the worst offense in The Garden of Earthly Delights is unsustainability and taking our environment and its natural resources for granted through excess, wastefulness and overconsumption.

 Again, Bosch illustrates the chaos and disorder of this place with fantastic figures caught in between two states of being.
-The surreal hybrids of the second panel looked mostly innocent and even comical in their appearance, but in the last panel these figures take on a monstrous quality with religious undertones.
+The surreal hybrids of the second panel looked mostly innocent and even comical in their appearance, but in the last panel they take on a monstrous quality with remarkably religious overtones.
 Here a pig wears a nun's habit.
-Next to her, a reptilian critter crouches, its impish face covered by a knight’s helmet.
+Next to her, a reptilian critter crouches, its impish face disguised in a knight’s helmet.
 Beyond, a papal birdman devours a person without blinking an eye.
 Are these weird creatures Bosch’s demons?

-A religious artist, Bosch most likely intended these nightmarish figures and the painting as a whole to function as a harsh and pointed condemnation of the corruption he saw happening within the Roman Catholic Church.
-The musical instruments strewn about also point to this: at this time, music, like all art, was reserved for praising God, but here it is degraded and brought down.
+A religious artist, Bosch most likely intended these nightmarish figures and the painting as a whole to function as a harsh and pointed condemnation of the corruption he saw happening within the Roman Catholic Church at the time.
+The musical instruments strewn about also point to this: at this time, music, like all art, was reserved for praising God, but here we see it degraded and brought down.
 Painted around the turn of the sixteenth century, Bosch completed The Garden of Earthly Delights not long before the beginning of the Protestant Reformation in 1517, when Martin Luther nailed the 95 Theses to the church door in Wittenburg.
 Did the same forces that led to the Reformation inspire Bosch to paint his grandiose and scathing masterpiece?

 What is the meaning of The Garden of Earthly Delights by Hieronymus Bosch?
 As modern viewers, what can we take away from this mysterious piece of art?
-Forming a strictly religious or moralistic analysis of this famous painting is not very difficult to do, but there is so much detail and so many stories contained within The Garden of Earthly Delights that the painting defies a singular interpretation.
-This is perhaps one of its most modern aspects.
-While Bosch may have been setting his sights on the hypocrisies of the Church of his day, Leonardo DiCaprio can still analyze the painting from a twenty-first century perspective in secular, earthly terms.
-As an environmentalist, DiCaprio sees Bosch's painting as a cautionary tale about human-caused climate change.
-Though you can approach this painting from many different angles, ultimately the meaning of The Garden of Earthly Delights comes down to the importance of the choices we make, both as individuals and as a society, and can determine our fate.
+Forming a strictly religious or moralistic analysis of this famous painting is not very difficult to do, but there is so much detail and and content contained within The Garden of Earthly Delights that the painting defies a simple, straightforward interpretation.
+The painting's openness to analysis is perhaps its most modern aspect.
+While Bosch may have been setting his sights on the hypocrisies of the Church of his day, like Leonardo DiCaprio we can still analyze the painting from a twenty-first century perspective in secular, earthly terms.
+As an environmentalist, DiCaprio interprets Bosch's painting as a warning and cautionary tale about human-caused climate change.
+Though you can analyze this work of art from many different angles and viewpoints, ultimately the meaning of The Garden of Earthly Delights comes down to the importance of the choices we make, both as individuals and as a society, and can determine our fate.
 What we do really matters.